crypt0runner/TombFork/README.md

 # TombFork

 Scripts and procedures to clone the Tomb Defi for your own projects.
-Both Contracts and Front-end script/procedures, for TESTNET.
+Both Contracts and Front-end script/procedures for TESTNET.

-The script has been used in Glamour Finace Project, based on AVAX.
+The script has been used in Glamour Finance Project, based on AVAX.

-Source code(contract/front-end) of Tomb Defi project is not provided.
+The Tomb Defi project's source code(contract/front-end) is not provided.